-- The 10 run rule is not in affect for this league, since this league uses a 5 run rule and time limit ruling.
+- The 10 run rule is NOT in effect for this league, since this league uses a 5 run rule and time limit ruling.

 - The same batting order will be followed throughout the season continuously across games.
 That order will continue for the remainder of the season.
-The on deck batter for the last out will be the lead-off batter for the next game so all players get equal opportunity for at bats.
+The on deck batter for the last out will be the lead-off batter for the next game so all players get an equal opportunity for at bats during the season.
 Non-rostered players will bat at the bottom of the batting order for that specific game.

 - One of the base coaches may be a player and must wear a helmet when doing so.

 - No on-deck batters are allowed.
 Coaches are required to strictly enforce this policy.
 Do not allow players to handle/swing bats away from the home plate area during games.
 This includes bench areas, in and around dugouts, or outside the fenced areas of the playing field.
 NO EXCEPTIONS!